ifX-Dev/Full-Stack-Web3-Development-Bootcamp/README.md

 16 - 10 - 2025: Learnt about Javascript ES6 Arrow Functions

 17 - 10 - 2025: Learnt more React focusing on Conditional rendering with Ternaty and AND Operator, States (Declarative and Imperative programming), React Hooks (useState), Object and Array Destructuring, Event Handling and React Forms.

+18 - 10 - 2025: Learnt more on React, Class and Function components, ES6 Spread Operator and manipulatiing Complex States